Layer-Edge/edgen-swap/HARDHAT-README.md

 ## Scripts Directory

-- `deploy.js`: Deploys the UniswapV2Factory contract
+- `deploy.js`: Deploys the EdgenSwapFactory contract
 - `deploy-test-tokens.js`: Deploys test ERC20 tokens for testing
 - `create-pair.js`: Creates a pair between two tokens using the factory
 - `add-liquidity-and-swap.js`: Adds liquidity to a pair and performs a swap